 - Turnaround Time.
 Will the funds be available for your beneficiary in minutes, or will they take several working days to arrive?
 This can be a major deciding factor depending on how desperately your recipient needs funds.

 - Customer Service.
 What sort of customer support is offered and during what hours can you receive assistance?

-Foreign exchange rates explainedThe exchange rate determines how much one country’s currency is worth in another currency.
-When a country’s currency is strong, it will yield more money when exchanging it in a country with a weak currency.
-For example, in December 2016, the U.S dollar was worth approximately 19 Mexican pesos.
-However, most countries’ exchange rates are flexible, which means it can change from moment to moment.
-Factors that influence the exchange rate include interest rates, economic stability and inflation.
+When a country’s currency is strong, it will yield more money when exchanged with a country that has a weaker currency.
+Most exchange rates are flexible and usually change daily.
+Factors that influence the exchange rate include interest rates, economic stability and inflation in both countries.

-Ways to send money to Yemen from America
+Ways to send money to Yemen from America.

 - Bank transfers.
 Some major banks offer wire transfers to Yemen.